iLert/docs/call-routing/uploading-custom-audio-responses.md

 ### Download Audacity

 You may download Audacity [here](https://www.audacityteam.org/).
-Note: iLert GmbH is not affiliated with Audacity and cannot provide any guarantees or service/support, you are downloading and using it at your own risk.
+Note: ilert GmbH is not affiliated with Audacity and cannot provide any guarantees or service/support, you are downloading and using it at your own risk.

 ### Import your audio file